vinodbaste/vinodbaste/README.md

 I'm Vinod Baste.
-I work as a software engineer during the day.
+I work as a Full stack engineer during the day.
 At night, I switch into my creator mode - spreading knowledge about software development and engineering!
 ---

 ### ⚡️ A quick introduction